-All gas volumes are reported on an as "sold basis" expressed in millions of cubic feet (MMcf) at the official temperature and pressure bases of the areas in which the gas reserves are located.
+All gas volumes are reported on an "as sold basis" expressed in millions of cubic feet (MMCF) at the official temperature and pressure bases of 60 degrees Fahrenheit and 14.73 psia.

-The estimates of the reserves, future production, and income attributable to properties in this report were prepared using the economic software package PHDWin Petroleum Economic Evaluation Software, a copyrighted program of TRC Consultants L.C.
+The estimates of the reserves, future production, and income attributable to properties in this report were prepared using the economic software package PHDWin Petroleum Economic Evaluation Software, a copyrighted program of TRC Consultants.
+The program was used at the request of the Trust.
 Ryder Scott has found this program to be generally acceptable, but notes that certain summaries and calculations may vary due to rounding and may not exactly match the sum of the properties being summarized.
 Furthermore, one line economic summaries may vary slightly from the more detailed cash flow projections of the same properties, also due to rounding.
 The rounding differences are not material.

-The future gross revenue is normally after the deduction of production taxes but in the State of Pennsylvania this is zero.
-For ECA Marcellus Trust I, the deductions incorporate the Trust's share of post-production costs since the Trust owns only a royalty interest.
+The future gross revenue is normally presented after the deduction of production taxes but in the State of Pennsylvania, these are zero.
+Furthermore, the Trust owns only a royalty interest, and the deductions shown as "Other" deductions incorporate the Trust's share of post-production costs including gathering, compression, and transportation fees.
 The future net income is before the deduction of state and federal income taxes and general administrative overhead, and has not been adjusted for outstanding loans that may exist nor does it include any adjustment for cash on hand or undistributed income.
 Gas reserves account for 100 percent of total future gross revenue from proved reserves.

-The discounted future net income shown above was calculated using a discount rate of 10 percent per annum compounded annually.
-Future net income was discounted at four other discount rates, which were also compounded annually.
+The discounted future net income shown above was calculated using a discount rate of 10 percent per annum compounded monthly.
+Future net income was discounted at four other discount rates which were also compounded monthly.
 These results are shown in summary form as follows.

+Discounted Future Net Income As of December 31, 2013

-Discount Rate Percent As of December 31, 2011 Total Proved
+Discount Rate Percent Total Proved

-5 \$ 210,022,583
+5 \$ 118,399,134

-8 \$ 180,536,273
+8 \$ 98,333,467

-12 \$ 153,119,415
+12 \$ 80,253,066

-15 \$ 138,094,003
+15 \$ 70,559,475